-You’d buy one if you wanted a cheap and simple point ‘n’ shoot, and there’s no doubt it ticks both of those boxes.
+You’d buy one if you wanted a cheap and simple film point ‘n’ shoot, and there’s no doubt it ticks both of those boxes.

 You’ll always be able to find batteries for it (probably in a drawer along with some old keys that you don’t even know what door they’re for), getting it loaded is child’s play, and shooting it is fun and satisfying.

-It leaves you with almost zero decisions to make aside from your composition.
+As a basic but competent Canon autofocus film camera, it leaves you with almost zero decisions to make aside from your composition.